-Financial Planning Schools
+Financial Planning Schools and Programs

 In general, financial planning programs provide an introduction to the fundamentals of money management and investing while teaching students how they can apply that knowledge to clients' situations.
 With that being said, there are multiple options for courses of study, so before selecting a financial planning program, be sure to get an understanding of the different programs and what they entail.